dazinator/Dazinator.ResponsiveCore/README.md

 ### How do I signal the pipeline to rebuild for other sorts of changes - for example a button click?

-The extension methods provided in `Dazinator.AspNetCore.Builder.ReloadablePipeline.Options` package is just a thin wrapper around the core extension methods which are designed to work with a more generic `IChangeToken` concept.
-These core api's are in the `Dazinator.AspNetCore.Builder.ReloadablePipeline` nuget package.
-You can use / run the middleware passing in a `Func<IChangeToken>` which can supply whatever custom change token you want to use to signal a pipeline rebuild - this could also be `CompositeChangeToken` if you have multiple sources.
+You can use the builder to include all sorts of other sources in the composite change token used to singal a pipeline reload.
+See - [Changify](https://github.com/dazinator/Changify)

-You can also supply your own cancellation tokens for a pipeline, see the sample for a demonstration of that: https://github.com/dazinator/Dazinator.AspNetCore.Builder.ReloadablePipeline/blob/master/src/Sample/Startup.cs

 ### Rebuild Strategies